alessioborgi/AMR_CleaningRobot/CleaningRobot_ws/src/README.md

   <img src="images/Robot_Image.jpg" alt="Screenshot" width="1200"/>
 </div>

 The Robot Structure description is physically described using the **URDF (“Unified Robot Description Format”)**, being the way to physically describe the Robot to ROS.
+In summary, fixed parts are connected using fixed joints, while the linear_actuator (which can move up and down) and the camera_link (which can rotate over itself), are linked using a continuous joint.

 <div style="text-align: center">
   <img src="images/Robot_URDF_Scheme.png" alt="Screenshot" width="1200"/>
 </div>